Vandyke Upper School: Achievements

 and was granted £114,000 from the Government's Big Lottery Fund in 2006, providing out of hours sporting activities.

 In 2007 the school was awarded the Government Charter Mark for excellence in customer service.
 Vandyke met 63 exacting standards of customer service to qualify for the award.

 The Government's Key performance indicator, a program that logs school's GCSE and Key Stage Two exam performances, has placed Vandyke's results in the top 25% of schools across the country.
-According to the log, 61 percent of Vandyke students attained A* to C grades in their GCSEs in 2007.
+According to the log, 61 per cent of Vandyke students attained A* to C grades in their GCSEs in 2007.

 Charity

 Vandyke Upper School donated forty-eight computers to Kabalega Secondary School, in Uganda.
 Twelve more computers went to an NGO, the Link Development Community, also of Uganda, who work to improve education within the country.
 Annually, since 2005, Vandyke has held fund raising events for the charity, Smile Malawi.
 Smile Malawi is a charity aimed at improving educatory standards for children in Malawi.
 In 2008 Vandyke Upper School raised over £2000 for Smile Malawi and £3200 in 2017.